 Figure 12.
 Mokine Nature Reserve showing features and vegetation associations (identified by number and described in the associated text).
-(Source: Department of Conservation and Land Management, 1985.)

-Mid-slope the understorey decreases in height and density to become DWARF SCRUB C/D, with prickly moses, Hibbertia spicata and sedges important components.
-In most places the mid-slope understorey dominates.

-- Wandoo WOODLAND, 10-12 m in height, over Jam OPEN LOW WOODLAND A, 7-8 m in height, over LOW GRASS.
-Boulder clusters are common, with blackboys occasionally occurring. - 6.
-Wandoo LOW WOODLAND A, 8-10 m in height, over SCRUB to 3-4 m, cf regenerating jam, york road poison (Gastrolobium calycinum), and Leptospermum erubescens, over OPEN LOW GRASS and OPEN HERBS. - 7.
-Marri and wandoo OPEN WOODLAND, 8-10 m in height, over OPEN LOW WOODLAND A/B, 5-7 m in height, of regenerating sheoak and jam, over OPEN LOW GRASS and OPEN HERBS.
+- Wandoo (E. Wandoo) LOW WOODLAND A, 8-9 m in height, over jam (Acacia acuminata) OPEN LOW WOODLAND B, 5-7 m in height, with occasional sheoak (Allocasuarina huegeliana).
+There is little understorey except OPEN HERBS and LOW GRASS.
+Areas of DWARF SCRUB D of honey bush (Hakea lissocarpha), Acacia lasiocarpa and Hibbertia spicata, plus pincushions (Borya nitida) on shallow soil around granite outcrops, occasionally occur. - 2.
+Occasional wandoo and marri (E. catophylla) to 10 m, over LOW WOODLAND A/LOW FOREST A of sheoak and jam, 6-8 m. in height.
+There is little understorey except for an occasional DWARF SCRUB D of pincushions and OPEN HERBS and LOW GRASS.
+Shrubs of Leptospermum erubescens and prickly moses (Acacia pulchella) to 1.5 m., occasionally appear.
+This unit contains numerous rocky outcrops, and in the intervening areas blackboys (Xanthorrhoea preissii), to 2 m., are common. - 3.
+Wandoo LOW FOREST A, 8-10 m. in height, over sheoak OPEN LOW WOODLAND B, 5-7 m. in height, over white myrtle (Hypocalymma angustifolium) HEATH A. - 4.
+Powderbark (E. accedens) WOODLAND, 10-12 m in height, over a diverse, species-rich HEATH A/B. On the top of breakaways the understorey contains prickly moses, Leptospermum erubescens, parrot bush (Dryandra sessilis), white myrtle, wavy-leaved hakea (Hakea undulata), Dryandra stuposa, Bossiaea eriocarpa. bullock poison (Gastrolobium trilobum), Petrophile divaricata, scrub sheoak (Allocasuarina humilis), pronged grevillea (Grevillea tridentifera) and Adenanthos cygnorum.
+On the valley flours the understorey is dominated by Dryandra stuposa.
+Mid-slope the understorey decreases in height and density to become a DWARF SCRUB C/D, with prickly moses, Hibbertia spicata and sedges important components.
+In most places the mid-slope understorey dominates. - 5.
+Wandoo WOODLAND, 10-12 m in height, over jam OPEN LOW WOODLAND A, 7-8 m in height, over LOW GRASS.
+Blackboys occasionally occur. - 6.
+Wandoo LOW WOODLAND A, 8-10 m in height, over SCRUB to 3-4 m of regenerating jam, York Road poison (Gastrolobium calycinum) and Leptospermum erubescens, over OPEN LOW GRASS and OPEN HERBS. - 7.
+Marri and wandoo OPEN WOODLAND, 8-10 m in height, over OPEN LOW WOODLAND A/B, 5-7 m in height, of regenerating sheoak and Jam, over OPEN LOW GRASS and OPEN HERBS.
 Acacia restiacea occasionally occurs to 1.5 m.
 Blackboys are common throughout.
-This unit contains numerous rocky outcrops. - 8.
-Brown mallet (E. astringens) LOW FOREST A, 10-12 m in height.
+This unit contains numerous rocky outcrops.

+8. Brown mallet (E. astringens) LOW FOREST A, 10-12 m in height.

 A gazetted rare wattle Acacia aphylla and the geographically restricted plant Hibbertia montana occur on this Reserve.
-Lomandra spartea, previously thought to be confined to the Darling Scarp, also occurs on this Reserve (G.Keighery, pers. comm., 1985).
+Lomandra spartea, previously thought to be confined to the Darling Scarp, also occurs.
+(G.Keighery, pers. comm., 1985).